caproto/caproto/doc/source/loggers.rst

    Caproto's use of Python logging framework has been completely reworked to follow Python's documented best practices for libraries.

-Caproto uses Python's logging framework, which enables sophisiticated log management.
+Caproto uses Python's logging framework, which enables sophisticated log management.
 Users who are familiar with that framework or who need to route logs to multiple destinations may wish to skip ahead to :ref:`logger_api`.
 But for common simple cases, including viewing logs in the terminal or writing them